Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

 \begin{itemize} \item \textbf{Task type:} Tasks were categorized into three groups: \emph{information lookup}, \emph{exploratory}, and \emph{interpretive}.
 Information lookup tasks ranged from simple retrievals (e.g., reading a KPI value) to slightly more involved actions (e.g., hovering over a visual to reveal details).
 Exploratory tasks required participants to interact with one or more visuals to uncover the relevant information.
 Interpretive tasks went further, requiring participants to make sense of patterns or relationships that were not explicitly presented.

 \item \textbf{Cardinality:} This dimension captured the number of views a task required.
-As the dashboard consisted of multiple coordinated views, some tasks could only be solved by interacting with more than one visualization.
+As the dashboard consisted of multiple coordinated views, some tasks could only be solved by interacting with multiple visualizations.

 \item \textbf{Level of difficulty:} We assigned difficulty levels (easy, medium, hard) based on our prior experience with dashboard onboarding and the complexity of the interactions required to solve the task, also informed by the formative study results. \end{itemize}